Pk-Kher/string-utility/README.md

 ## Description

-Extracts all sequences of digits from a string and returns them as an array of strings.
+Extracts all sequences of digits from a string and returns them as an array of numbers.

 ## Example